crodriguez4443/dende-arts-site/src/blog/pt-3-how-to-bridge/index.md

 As hard as some moves might be for you, the bridge is within everyone's capacity to do.
 But just like anything else, there are steps.
 I take inspiration from Dr. Andreo Spina who says the [following](https://barbend.com/andreo-spina-kinstretch/),

-"Getting back to the low back, people are conditioned to believe that there should be little to no insult to tissues in this area in order to avoid injury.
+“Getting back to the low back, people are conditioned to believe that there should be little to no insult to tissues in this area in order to avoid injury.
 Thus, exercises never change….
-Thus the tissues never get stronger, gain endurance, or improve neuromuscular efficiency."
+Thus the tissues never get stronger, gain endurance, or improve neuromuscular efficiency.”

 your back is not as fragile as you might think, and you can give it strength and mobility like you might not believe given where you are now.
 Now that we got that out of the way, let's look at basics exercises that we can use to build a sound bridge.